-Kira Nam Greene’s work explores female sexuality, desire and control through still-life paintings of food, surrounded by complex patterns and abstract designs.
-Imbuing feminist legacies of Pattern and Decoration Movement with transnational motifs, Greene makes colorful paintings that are unique combinations of realism and abstraction, employing diverse media such as oil, gouache, watercolor and colored pencil.
+Kira Nam Greene’s work explores female sexuality, desire and control through figure and food still-life paintings, surrounded by complex patterns.
+Imbuing the feminist legacies of Pattern and Decoration Movement with transnational/multicultural motifs, Greene creates colorful paintings that are unique combinations of realism and abstraction, employing diverse media such as oil, acrylic, gouache, watercolor and colored pencil.
 Combining Pop Art tropes and transnationalism, she also examines the politics of food through the depiction of brand name food products, or junk food.
 Recently, Greene started a figurative painting series titled “Tribal Council.”
-Spurred by the election of Donald Trump, ensuing crisis of conscience, Women’s March and #metoo movement, this new body of work aspire to present the power of collective action by women.
-A gallery filled with the portraits of creative, independent women of diverse backgrounds would be a powerful antidote not only to current political state of misogyny and divisiveness but also to museums filled with the portraits of white men in power.
-For these new paintings, Greene asks each subject to select a classical figure painting to emulate the poses for our photoshoot.
-In the ensuing painting, she includes symbols, patterns, accoutrements of their professional achievements emerged from our discussions during the photoshoot.
-Utilizing art historical quotations (Da Vinci, Veronese, Manet, etc.) but in denial of any decorative objectification, Greene depicts women on their own terms in exacting details, surrounded by signifiers of their professional achievements.
+Spurred by the election of Donald Trump, Women’s March, #metoo movement and ensuing crisis of conscience, this new body of work aspires to present the power of collective action by women.